AhmedMoamen62/ROS_Task/README.md

 rosbag play catkin_ws/lidar.bag
 ```

-- optionally, you can run the viewers node
+- optionally, you can run the viewers nodes